shinigami423/carbon_emission_analysis/README.md

 • Does the increase or decrease of industry types influence the emission rate?

-• How do the investments made by the US Department of Energy and renewable policies impact CO2 emissions?

 ## Results

 ### Analysis of Global Emissions: Industry Type, Location, and Trends